 Real Estate Litigation

-Mr. Weber represents developers, business owners, and commercial landlords and tenants in all facets of real estate litigation, including lease disputes, quiet title actions, eviction, ejectment, and summary dispossess matters.
+Mr. Weber represents developers, business owners, and commercial landlords and tenants in all facets of real estate litigation, including purchase-and-sale agreement disputes, lease disputes, quiet title actions, eviction, ejectment, and summary dispossess matters.
 He has extensive experience in the procedures of New Jersey’s Landlord/Tenant Court, as well as in the Chancery Division of the Superior Court of New Jersey, the venue of many real estate-related actions.

 Construction Law & Litigation

-Mr. Weber’s construction practice involves representing owners, developers, and contractors in contract negotiation, dispute resolution, and litigation.
-His experience includes disputes regarding construction defects, faulty design claims, change orders, delay claims, procurement issues, and bid protests.
+Mr. Weber’s construction practice involves representing project owners, developers, and general contractors in contract negotiation, alternative dispute resolution (including arbitration), and litigation in state and federal courts.
+His litigation and arbitration experience includes the prosecution and defense of construction defect claims, faulty design claims, change order disputes, and delay claims.

 Complex Commercial Litigation

-Mr. Weber has represented clients in a wide range of complex disputes, including mergers and acquisitions disputes, shareholder and limited liability company litigation, breach of contract actions, commercial torts, breach of fiduciary duty actions, and professional liability/malpractice litigation.
+Mr. Weber represents clients in a wide range of complex disputes, including mergers-and-acquisitions (M&A) disputes, shareholder and limited liability company litigation, breach of contract actions, commercial torts, breach of fiduciary duty actions, and professional liability/malpractice litigation.
 He has experience in all stages of commercial litigation, from expedited injunction proceedings, discovery, and dispositive motion practice to trials and appellate practice.

 Mr. Weber is a Rule 1:40 qualified mediator and is listed on the New Jersey Superior Court roster of court-approved mediators.
 His experience as a litigator enables him to quickly assess not only the strengths and weaknesses of the parties’ positions, but also the cost, time, and other practical considerations of the parties’ disputes.

 Seton Hall University School of Law (J.D.)